7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 One of Pokhara’s many rural suburbs, Gharipatan is a rather gritty and uninspiring place, and yet it is home to some of the city’s most remarkable well-kept secrets.
 Wedged between Gharipatan and the village of Damsadi, south of Pokhara city center, Fusre Khola is an outflow river of Phewa Lake, a natural barrier between two distinct parts of town.

-In 2016, this underdeveloped corner of Pokhara has been bestowed with a pair of suspension bridges that connect the two localities, Damsadi Bridge and Pokhara Hanging Bridge.
-The western bridge astride the Furse Khola River, the 276 meter long and 90-meter-high Hanging Bridge of Pokhara links the relatively flat agricultural lands of Gharipatan with Damsadi’s lush hilly forest.
-Unlike many suspension bridges worldwide, this hanging bridge is first and foremost an indispensable mean to cross the gorge for local villagers, and only then, a tourist attraction, and as such, lacks any kind of mass-tourism and over-commercialism.
+In 2016, this underdeveloped corner of Pokhara was bestowed with a pair of suspension bridges that connect the two localities, Damsadi Bridge and Pokhara Hanging Bridge.
+The western bridge astride the Furse Khola River, the 276-meter-long and 90-meter-high Hanging Bridge of Pokhara links the relatively flat agricultural lands of Gharipatan with Damsadi’s lush hilly forest.
+Unlike many suspension bridges worldwide, this hanging bridge is first and foremost an indispensable means of crossing the gorge for local villagers, and only then, a tourist attraction.
+As such, it lacks any kind of mass tourism and over-commercialization.

 While this shaky and narrow bridge is not for the faint-hearted, it provides a breathtaking and authentic glimpse of the city’s bucolic outskirts.
 Theoretically, the bridge can hold around 700 people at the same time, albeit usually, there are no more than 20 people crossing it at any given moment, including occasional motorcyclists.